Marie Adélaïde of Savoy: Duchess of Burgundy

+“My son will follow the French royal tradition of mistresses!”

+The king had many mistresses, at the time, his current mistress was the Françoise d’Aubigné.

+Louis de Rouvroy in his memoirs, depicts the dauphine as an accomplished woman at court, full of spirit and energy.

 She used her influence over the aging king to prevent her political enemies from furthering their causes.
 This group, known as the cabale de Meudon, devoted themselves to her father-in-law, hoping to secure themselves in his expected reign upon the death of Louis XIV.
 Her great enemy was the Duchess of Bourbon, a legitimated daughter of Louis XIV and his mistress, Madame de Montespan.
 The Duchess of Bourbon wanted her daughter Mademoiselle de Bourbon to wed Charles, Duke of Berry, youngest son of the Grand Dauphin.
 To maintain her influence over her grandfather-in-law, the Duchess of Burgundy organized Berry's marriage to Marie Louise Élisabeth d'Orléans, the eldest daughter of Philippe d'Orléans, Duke of Orléans and of his wife Françoise Marie de Bourbon.
 The influential Marie Adélaïde also brought about the disgrace of Louis Joseph, Duke of Vendôme, the great military man of the era.

 The Duchess of Burgundy gave birth to her first child in 1704.
 The child, a short-lived boy, was given the title Duke of Brittany before his death in 1705.
 Marie Adélaïde bore two more children in 1707 and 1710.
-Her youngest son, the only child to survive beyond childhood, later became King Louis XV of France.
+Her youngest son, the only child to survive beyond childhood, later became King Louis XV.